ben-forster/godot-ps1/README.md

 - A tank controller

 ## Notice
-This shader is a Spatial shader and is *not* CanvasItem compatible.
+The PS1 shader shader is a Spatial shader and is *not* CanvasItem compatible.